Cabochon Carving Tools and Techniques

-Lines can be cut with wheels, inverted cones, or flame-shaped tools.
+You can cut lines with wheels, inverted cones, or flame-shaped tools.
 Balls are the hardest to use for lines.
 Small, tight curves are the most difficult thing to carve.
 When you do attempt a tight turn, use an inverted cone tip.
 As your skills develop, you can move to more elaborate designs.
 The tools and the techniques remain the same.
 Only the amount carved changes.

-Here is an example of a simple intaglio carving.
-I had a piece of holly blue agate.
+Here's an example of a simple intaglio carving.
+I had a piece of holly-blue agate.
 The color was a nice, pure blue.
-A goldsmith could make a beautiful piece of jewelry using this as a splash of color, but as a stand alone gem it was pretty boring.
-To add interest, I carved my wife’s initials on it.
+A goldsmith could make a beautiful piece of jewelry using this as a splash of color, but as a stand-alone gem it was pretty boring.
+To add interest, I carved my wife's initials on it.

 The procedure is simple.
 Since I started with a finished cab, I took the surface back to a 600 finish.
 (If you were starting from scratch, simply stop at the pre-polish stage).
 This serves two purposes.
 First, it gives you a rough surface you can draw on.
 Also, your tools are likely to leave scratches on the surface.
 They would be disastrous on a polished surface but are easily removed at this stage.

 Begin by sketching your design in pencil on the stone.
-It may take a few attempts to get the design to where you like and the pencil allows for easy changes.
-When you are satisfied with your design, go over it with a fine tipped pen or an aluminum pencil.
+It may take a few attempts to get the design right, and the pencil allows for easy changes.
+Once satisfied with your design, go over it with a fine-tipped pen or an aluminum pencil.
 You want something you can easily see as you work on it.

 The carving is done in stages.
 To begin, lightly scratch the outline using the appropriate tool.
 In this case, I used an inverted cone.
 As you can see from the first picture, the "S" is larger than the "C," which isn't properly centered either.
 This is common and correctable.